Experience the Wild Nature of Ulu Muda

 This Wild Elephant Safari will bring you to the depths of the tropical rainforest to encounter the herds of wild Asian elephants that roam in the jungle.
 You will be in the company of an outstanding guide and conservationist and staying at a remote forest ecolodge, only accessible by boat, and nestled among the high trees on the bank of a river.
 Forget about TV, Wifi.
 This is the real thing to get back in touch with nature and enjoy the abundant wildlife, such as elephants, big cats, deer, wild boar.

 This forest lodge supports the conservation of Malaysian elephants, but they are best observed at a distance and with an expert guide, as you can see from this elephant encounter by MEME (Management & Ecology of Malaysian Elephants).

 Located at the eastern frontier of Kedah, bordering the Thai province of Yala, the Ulu Muda is a 163,000ha lowland dipterocarp forest amd home to most of Malaysia’s large mammals.
 You will find about 321 species of birds including all 10 Hornbill species found in Malaysia including the very rare and globally threatened Plainpouched Hornbill.

-Your wild journey starts at the Muda Lake Jetty some 150km from Georgetown, Penang.
-After, you will take a ride on a traditional long-tailed wooden boat to Earth Lodge at Kuala Labua, where your adventure starts..
+Your Wild Elephant Safari starts at the Muda Lake Jetty some 150km from Georgetown, Penang.
+After, you will take a ride on a traditional long-tailed wooden boat to the Forest Lodge at Kuala Labua, where your adventure starts..